 Macro-financial assistance is considered appropriate given that there is still a residual financing gap.
 Economic policy and financial conditions will be attached to the EU's assistance, to be laid down in a memorandum of understanding.

-The Council's position will now be sent to the European Parliament for a second reading.
+The text, once finished, will be adopted at a forthcoming Council meeting and sent to the European Parliament for a second reading.

 ENLARGEMENT

 Instrument for pre-accession assistance